Configure the Node

 Figure 1.
 Configure the Node

-Import the Cisco Optical Network Planner Configuration File
+Import a Cisco Optical Network Planner configuration file

-If you have a configuration file NETCONF file (.xml) exported from Cisco Optical Network Planner, you can import it to Cisco Optical Site Manager.
-The file includes parameters for the node, shelf, card type, port (including the wavelength of the card), pluggable port module (PPM), OTN, and FEC parameters.
+If you have a NETCONF file (.xml) exported from Cisco Optical Network Planner, you can import it to Cisco Optical Site Manager.
+This file includes node, shelf, card type, port (including wavelength), Pluggable Port Module (PPM), OTN, and FEC parameters.

-Only the values present in XML format appear in the configuration file parameters.
-If the values are not in XML format, a column appears blank.
-The XML file values are independently reported and do not affect any configuration changes that you apply.
+Only values present in XML format appear as the configuration file parameters.
+If the values are not in XML format, the corresponding column appears blank.
+Imported values are reported independently and do not affect future configuration changes.

 Before you begin

-1. The NETCONF file (.xml) contains the following parameters available on Cisco Optical Site Manager:
+1. The NETCONF file (.xml) contains these parameters available on Cisco Optical Site Manager:

 • device name